From Stress to Strength - The Power of Support in the Face of Breast Cancer

 Nat was grateful for the way her oncologist and surgeon communicated with her and her husband.

 “My oncologist and surgeon were incredible at explaining things clearly.
-We always had questions, and they answered them with such care and patience.
+We always had many questions, and they answered them with such care and patience.
+They’re just regular people like me.
+They didn’t use confusing medical jargon, always explained things in simple terms.
 It really put me at ease to know I was in such great hands.”

 Chemotherapy Was Tough, but Support Made It Easier